 Hi Everyone.
 I hope I find you all well.
-So this week on our journey, I’m going to take you on a tour of some of my favorite Irish islands.
+So this week on our journey, I’m going to take you on a tour of some of my favourite Irish islands.
 Ireland is the third largest island in Europe.
 And we are surrounded by approximately 80 coastal islands.
 Around 20 of these islands are inhabited.
-We’ve a lot of miles to cover so buckle up and let’s get started!
+We’ve got a lot of miles to cover so buckle up and let’s get started!

 Lulu’s Top Irish Islands

 1. Tory Island